 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 The sustainable investment strategy used by the Investment Manager is as follows:

-The Fund is actively managed and invests at least two-thirds of its assets in fixed and floating rate securities, including asset-backed securities and mortgage-backed securities, denominated in USD, issued by governments, government agencies and companies worldwide.
+The Fund is actively managed and invests at least two-thirds of its assets in fixed and floating rate securities that have a below investment grade credit rating (as measured by Standard & Poor's or any equivalent grade of other credit rating agencies).
+The securities may be denominated in various currencies and issued by governments, government agencies, supra-nationals and companies worldwide.